Salmon with Chimichurri Sauce

 This post may contain affiliate links.
 Please read our disclosure policy.

-Baking salmon with a generous slathering of flavorful herby sauce turns everyone's favorite fish into a special meal.
+Baking salmon with a generous slathering of a flavorful herby sauce turns everyone's favorite fish into a special meal.

 Salmon with Chimichurri Sauce on a plate with a colorful vegetable side.